Dialogue Trees and Logic

-• Similarly, the Return node is a 1 Input only node intended to provide a flag on where a branch hits a dead end and should return to the choice node, or any other custom logic.
+Returnnode is a1 Input onlynode intended to provide a flag on where a branch hits a dead end and should return to the choice node, or any other custom logic.
 This is to avoid populating the graph with lots of arrows going back.
+Jumpnode is a1 Input -> 1 Outputnode that allows you to jump to another node in the tree.
+This is useful for reusing dialogue sections or creating loops without duplicating content.Notesnode is intended for adding comments or documentation within your dialogue tree.
+Notes nodes are ignored during execution and serve only as annotations for you or your team.

 Even though the script node is intended to provide scripting logic, any node can have a linked script.